craftcms/commerce-stripe/README.md

   StripeGateway::EVENT_CREATE_INVOICE,
   function(CreateInvoiceEvent $e) {
     if ($e->invoiceData['billing'] === 'send_invoice') {
-        // Forward this invoice to the accounting dpt.
+        // Forward this invoice to the accounting department.
     }
   }
 );